make-all/tuya-local/custom_components/tuya_local/devices/README.md

 - **action** (optional, string): a dp that reports the current state of the cover.
    Special values are `opening, closing`
 - **open** (optional, boolean): a dp that reports if the cover is open.
 Only used if **position** is not available.
+- **tilt_position** (optional, number): a dp to control the tilt opening of the cover (an example is venetian blinds that tilt as well as go up and down).
+The range will be auto-converted to the 0-100 expected by HA.

 ### `fan`
 - **switch** (optional, boolean): a dp to control the power state of the fan